Sardor0795/Sardor0795/README.md

 # Sardor Tursunboyev

 Frontend developer.
 I started learning web development in January 2021.
 At first, I tried to learn both frontend and backend.
 As I was more interested in frontend development, I have chosen to focus on it and start to learn JavaScript more deeply.
-Currently, I am learning JavaScript and React library.

 [💼 Portfolio](https://sardortursunboyev.uz/) | [:computer: Codewars](https://www.codewars.com/users/Sardor0795) | [🔴 YouTube](https://www.youtube.com/channel/UCZUkdjzZrQseqqqKj0JOZMg) | [💬 Telegram](https://t.me/Sardor0795) | [📧 Email](mailto:english.programmer.9595@gmail.com)